ssire/axel/README.md

 AXEL - Adaptable XML Editing Library
 ====================================

-AXEL is a lightweight, open source (LGPV v2.1), Javascript library for generating XML authoring applications that run inside the browser.
+AXEL is a lightweight, open source (LGPL v2.1), Javascript library for generating XML authoring applications that run inside the browser.
 Like form-based systems, such as XForms, it turns a description of a Web page with some editable fields into an editor.
 Unlike form-based systems, it is targeted